 In 2012, he decides to move to Chicago to pursue his musical dream.

 Absolute turning point in his artistic journey, he is quickly noticed by famous educator David Bloom, and joins the Bloom School of Jazz, where, eventually, a PBS documentary will retrace his eclectic path.
 During his years of American dream, he is regularly solicited in the studio, and performs with his musical projets in such venues as the mythical Chicago Symphony Center, the Lincoln Hall and the Art Institute of Chicago.

 In 2015, upon graduating with honors from the French International School of Chicago, he is accepted as a scholarship student at the famous Berklee College of Music and New School of New-York, but decides to move back to Paris, where he will quickly be accepted at the prestigious National Superior Conservatory of Paris (CNSM).

 2016 marks a new turning point in Raphael Olivier’s career, as he is invited to perform with the National Jazz Orchestra at the Villette Jazz Festival, in front of a full house at the Paris Philharmony.
 In the same year, he will release his first film score, composed over the short film « La Fauvette ».

-In 2017, Raphael Olivier makes his debuts as a recording artist, being invited to record his project at the mythical Davout Studios (Miles Davis, The Rollings Stones, Ray Charles…), and will release two major film scores: the "Anonymous" soundtrack, along with the "Pablosphere" original score.
-Currently guitarist and keyboardist for French pop singer Calypso Valois, Raphael has released his first single "Respire" with new electro project AVBE.
+2017 marks his debuts as a recording artist, being invited to record his project at the mythical Davout Studios (Miles Davis, The Rollings Stones, Ray Charles…), and will release two major film scores: the "Anonymous" soundtrack, along with the "Pablosphere" original score.